What Are the Types of Physiotherapy Treatment for Children?

 Why is Musculoskeletal Physiotherapy Important for Growing Children?

 Musculoskeletal physiotherapy plays an essential role in helping growing children maintain a healthy, active lifestyle.
-It can ease back and neck pain, making activities like playing and studying more comfortable.
+It can ease back and neck pain, making playing and studying more comfortable.

 A key milestone in therapy is helping children start sitting up independently, which builds core strength and supports better posture.
 Additionally, with manual therapy and proper treatment, children can enjoy a better range of motion and reduce the risk of sports injuries.